yoshino-digital/frontend-boilerplate/README.md

 ## Deploying

-If you have ssh access to your webserver, you can use the upload script via the command line.
-Have a look at package.json and edit the line `"upload": "scp -r ./dist/* user@server:/html/"` to add your user name, server address and destination path.
+If you have **ssh access to your webserver**, you can use the upload script via the command line.
+Edit the line `"upload": "scp -r ./dist/* user@server:/html/"` in `/package.json` to add your user name, server address and destination path.
 Run the upload script via `npm run upload`.